 - Reduce exposure to sources such as lead-based paint and contaminated soil.

 - Make sure your child has a good diet.
-Calcium and iron can help prevent your child’s body from absorbing lead.
-Include at least 2 servings of milk products (equivalent to 2 glasses of milk) and 1 serving of lean meat, chicken or fish (equivalent to 1 small piece) each day.
+Calcium and iron can help prevent your child’s body from absorbing lead and are essential for a healthy diet.
+Include foods that are a good source of iron and calcium in your child’s diet every day.

 - Make sure that your children wash their hands before they eat.